hteinlin-aung/stockroom/README.md

 ## Key decision: stock is calculated, not stored

-The obvious way to track stock is a `quantity` column on the product that you add to and subtract from.
-I deliberately did not do that.

-Instead, every change is stored as its own row in a `movements` table — a delivery of 120, a sale of 45, a damaged item written off — and the current stock is the sum of those rows.
-It works like a bank statement: the balance is not stored anywhere, it is the total of the transactions.

-**What this buys me.** Every number is explainable.
-If a product shows 38 in stock, I can show exactly which movements produced that figure and when.
-Two updates arriving at the same time cannot overwrite each other, because nothing is being overwritten — rows are only ever added.
-And because each movement is timestamped, stock at any past date is answerable without storing history separately.

-**What it costs.** Reading stock is no longer reading one column.
-Every product query needs a `LEFT JOIN` onto movements with a `GROUP BY`, which is more work for the database and more SQL to get right.

-**Where it lives.** For list views the calculation runs in SQL (`lib/queries.js`) so twelve products take one query instead of thirteen — avoiding the N+1 query problem.
-The same rule also exists as a pure function in `lib/stock.js`, which the write path uses to check that a stock-out would not push a product negative before accepting it.
-Having the rule in two places is a real trade-off; I kept both because the read path and the write path have genuinely different needs, and the SQL version is shared by every read rather than copy-pasted.
+Stock is calculated from a movements table, where every delivery, sale, or write-off is stored as a separate row.
+The current stock is simply the sum of these movements, similar to a bank statement.
+This makes every stock figure traceable, prevents concurrent updates from overwriting each other, and allows stock at any past date to be calculated.
+The trade-off is that reading stock requires a LEFT JOIN and GROUP BY.
+To avoid N+1 queries, list views calculate stock in SQL (lib/queries.js) with one query for all products.
+The same calculation is also kept as a pure function in lib/stock.js for validating stock-outs before they are accepted.

 ## Running it locally